RareSkills/blog/compound-finance-liquidation/compound-finance-liquidation.md

 Liquidations are all-or-nothing.
 When a user is liquidated, they will lose `1 - liquidationRatio` of their collateral and the leftover will be used to pay off the debt and assign the user a positive balance.

 The protocol now holds excess collateral and makes this available for sale at a discount according to the `quoteCollateral()` function.
-It will not sell however if the reservers are higher than the `targetReserves`.
+It will not sell however if the reserves are higher than the `targetReserves`.

 Reserves are simply the money owed to the protocol plus the USDC balance of the protocol minus the amount the protocol owes to lenders.
 This money is withdrawable by governance.